 Borrowing from family and friends is also an option, which can eliminate many standard borrowing costs from the equation.
 It can also be a comparatively quick and easy way to access the funds you need, in order to purchase a property by cash.

 Nevertheless, it can be difficult to persuade the family and friends to enter into a deal that could see them worse-off long-term.
 With no guarantees, no contractual obligations and no recourse if things go wrong, they may be reluctant to fund your property purchase.

-As for typical secured loans, specialist lenders across the UK accept various types of collateral from applicants.
-Business assets, vehicles, jewellery, commercial or industrial premises – all acceptable security for a secured loan.
+As for typical secured loans, specialist lenders accept various types of collateral from applicants.
+Business assets, vehicles, jewelry, commercial or industrial premises – all acceptable security for a secured loan.

 As with a bridging loan, secured loans typically attach significantly lower rates of interest and more competitive overall borrowing costs.
 What’s more, it’s unlikely you’ll be required to undergo a credit check, if you’re able to cover the cost of the loan with your assets.

 Whichever way you go, it’s worth consulting with an independent broker to explore the available options.